01789692905/cc-frontend-skills/README.md

 Build me a flight lookup nextjs web app where the user can put in a flight number and the app gives you the start time, end time, time zones, start location, and end location of the flight.
 For now, use a mock API that returns a list of matching flights.
 Display the search results under the form input. use @frontend-design-system-implementor , ultrathink
 ```

+This prompt is taken from the demo of Google Antigravity ([Youtube Link](https://www.youtube.com/watch?v=nTOVIGsqCuY))

 ## Theme Examples

 1. **Nordic Minimal** - Scandinavian warmth and serenity